GarryGao00/GarryGao00.github.io/index.md

 ---
-layout: home
+layout: single
 author_profile: true
 ---

-Welcome to my personal website.
+<div id="about"></div>

 I am a Software Development Engineer at Amazon.com, Inc. based in Seattle, WA.
 I hold a Master of Engineering from UC Berkeley and a Bachelor of Arts from Grinnell College.
 My interests lie in software development, machine learning, and robotics.

-<div id="about"></div>

 # Education

 ### University of California, Berkeley (Berkeley, CA)
-**Master of Engineering, Concentration in Control of Robotic and Autonomous Systems** *Aug 2023 - May 2024*
+Master of Engineering, Concentration in Control of Robotic and Autonomous Systems

-* **GPA:** 3.92
+*Aug 2023 - May 2024*

 ### Grinnell College (Grinnell, IA)
-**Bachelor of Arts, Computer Science & Physics (Honors)** *Aug 2019 - May 2022*
+Bachelor of Arts, Computer Science & Physics (Honors)

-* **Major GPA:** 4.0 | **Cumulative GPA:** 3.89
+*Aug 2019 - May 2022*

 ---